 In general, municipal obligations are debt obligations issued by or on behalf of states, territories and possessions of the United States (including the District of Columbia) and their political subdivisions, agencies and instrumentalities.
 Municipal obligations generally include debt obligations issued to obtain funds for various public purposes.
 Certain types of municipal obligations are issued in whole or in part to obtain funding for privately operated facilities or projects.
-Municipal obligations include general obligation bonds, revenue bonds, industrial development bonds, notes and municipal lease obligations.
+Municipal obligations include general obligations.
 Municipal obligations also include additional obligations, the interest on which is exempt from federal income tax, that may become available in the future as long as the Board of the Fund determines that an investment in any such type of obligation is consistent with the Fund's investment objectives.
 Municipal obligations may be fully or partially backed by local government, the credit of a private issuer, current or anticipated revenues from a specific project or specific assets or domestic or foreign entities providing credit support such as letter of credit, guarantees or insurance.